Visa policy of mainland China: 240-hour visa-free transit (10 days)

-Ineligible individuals include those with short-validity passports (less than 3–6 months left), Chinese visa refusal stamps, past immigration or local law violations, failure to register with local authorities, or inadmissibility under Chinese law.
-Ship crews are also excluded.
-Abuse of this facility, such as altering return tickets, is an offense resulting in illegal resident classification and a five-year ban from the visa-free transit facility.
+Ineligible individuals include those with short-validity passports (less than 3 months left, or less than the passport validity required for entry into a third country), Chinese visa refusal stamps, past immigration or local law violations, failure to register with local authorities, or inadmissibility under Chinese law.
+Ship crews are also excluded (they benefit from a separate policy).
+Working illegally, overstaying, or cancelling original ticket without justifications may result in a five-year ban from visa-free transit.